TEAM-ACHIEVE/CUSTOM-GP-CALCULATOR/README.md

 This is a very easy to use program for calculating GPA and CGPA.
 Follow these steps to get started.

-### Installation
+### Usage

-1. First thing open the web app on another tab[Visit the web App](https://team-achieve.github.io/CUSTOM-GP-CALCULATOR/).
+1. First thing open the web app on another tab [Visit the web App](https://team-achieve.github.io/CUSTOM-GP-CALCULATOR/).
 2. Click on the get started button.
 3. Please ensure to read the privicy poilcy section that you will be moved to.
 4. Slide the section to the left and click the start now